| FAQ

 University satellite campus in Bremerton.
 He is a registered professional

-(home page)
+page)

-3. What will the homes look
+4. What will the homes look

 like?

-| These custom-designed,
+These custom-designed, nature-integrated

-imagination can limit the possibilities.
+limit the possibilities.

-Universal Design Series, the homes appear to “grow” naturally out of
+The homes appear to “grow” naturally

-plants) which descend down to the top sill of windows and doors.
+climbing plants) which descend down to the top sill of windows and doors.

 Although the homes are sheltered by